GustavFluur/numbers-guessing/README.md

         Your guess is too high, please try again!
         Enter guess 3:

-This is an example on how indicated in the previous version you won the game, and no matter what result you get eventually the game is always shots down:
+This is an example on how indicated in the previous version you won the game and it created a standstill for the player willing to continue:

         Enter your guess 5: 25
         GREAT, YOU MADE IT ON THE SECOND TRY!
         Shuting down..

-However, as it shows in the last message in the terminal the game was being shut down and you were unable to continue - that restriced the entertainment and a desire to look for previous results was prevented:
+However, that restriced the player's thrill, enjoyment and a desire to look for previous results was prevented for the user's benefit:

         Try to guess the number (between 0 and 100) on five guesses!
         Enter guess 1: 80